Azure/app-service-linux-docs/Things_You_Should_Know/things_you_should_know.md

 If '/home' directory is mapped to **App Service** built in storage, your application will restart when a storage fail-over occurs.

 > **Note:**
 >
-> Permisions on the /home directory are set to `777`.
+> Permissions on the /home directory are set to `777`.
 You cannot change these permissions even if you attempt to do so from an initialization script or from SSH.

 If you don't require file persistence, you can set this app setting to **false**. this will make your app resilient to storage failovers.

-The absence of this app setting will result in the setting being **"true"**.
-In other words, if this app setting does not exist for your app storage will be mounted.

-[**Kudu** (Advanced Tools)](https://github.com/projectkudu/kudu/wiki) for Linux Apps runs in a separate container.
-The **Kudu** always maps the /home directory to the **App Service** built in storage.
-That way, the `/home/LogFiles` directory will persist between restarts and scale out operations.

 Therefore, if you need to get Docker logs or other logs, always use the **Kudu** Bash console instead of using SSH to access your app's container.
 (See [this](#If-your-app-doesn't-start,-check-the-Docker-log) for more information on how to get the latest Docker logs.)

 > **Note:**
 >
 > **Bring your own Code** apps ignore this app setting and always mount the built in storage.

 ### App Settings are injected into your app as environment variables at runtime